The Xbox One could've been a very different system.

 Smartglass is the Xbox's second screen experience.
 It was introduced on the Xbox 360 and lets you navigate menus and see system information on your tablet or smartphone.
 The app is back for Xbox One, and has greatly improved functionality.
 You can now launch apps from the second screen, and make purchases and start downloads on your home console while you're out and about.
 If you're a member of Xbox Live Gold, you can even use Smartglass to view this month's free games and, if you're Xbox is set to "remote startup," can start downloading them while you're out and about.
 Several games now have complimentary companion apps of their own.

 Smartglass is an incredibly versatile program that keeps you connected to your online friend community when you can't be right in front of your console.
 It's an addicting addition to your smartphone - it's available on both iOS and Android devices - and, best of all, it's free.
 The Windows 8 Smartglass app has its own special features.
 You can throw a browser page from the console directly onto the screen of your W8 device and use it to pull up extra information on actors from Netflix in real-time while watching a movie.

 Whether or not Access is a selling point for you largely depends on how many of the publisher's titles you play, and if you're willing to shell out another $30 per year on top of paying for Xbox Live Gold service.
-Still, if getting five days closer to the next Mass Effect game and the six or so titles seem appealing, EA Access is well-worth its upfront cost.
+Still, if getting five days closer to the next Mass Effect game and the eight or so titles seem appealing, EA Access is well-worth its upfront cost.